adjogahm/virtualbox-vms/README.md

 ### Troubleshooting & Improvements
 - If you try to start your VM and it does not boot up at all, check to make sure you have enough RAM to run your VM.
+Change the `vb.memory` value of the related VM in your `Vagrantfile` and run a `vagrant reload [vagrant box name (type)|id]`.
 - VirtualBox uses the left command key as the "host key" by default.
 If you want to use it for shortcuts like `command+c` or `command-v` (copy&paste), you need to remap or unset the "Host Key Combination" in `Preferences -> Input -> Virtual Machine`.
-- The default Video Memory of 16MB is far below Apple's official requirement of 128MB.
-Increasing this value may help if you run into problems and is also the most effective performance tuning.
+- Keep in mind that the Video Memory Apple's official requirement is 128MB.
 - If keyboard and mouse do not work inside the VM:
     1. Ensure the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) is installed.
     2. In the VM settings, under `Ports > USB`, select `USB 3.0 (xHCI) Control`.